OurMachinery/themachinery-books/the_machinery_book/src/the_truth/modify_an_object.md

 ## 1. Make the object writable

-To edit an object, we need to make it writeable first.
+To edit an object, we need to make it writable first.
 In the default state, objects from the Truth are immutable.
 The Truth API has a function that is called `write`.
 When we call it on an object, we make it writable.

 ```c
 {{$include {TM_BOOK_CODE_SNIPPETS}/truth/modify_object.c:10:12}}